-As of distribution of this assignment on July 28, 2015 (Tuesday), each student can seek to compromise the machines of the other system administration groups in the Networking Lab.
+As of distribution of this assignment on November 24, 2015 (Tuesday), each student can seek to compromise the machines of the other undergraduate system administration groups in the Networking Lab.

 On any machine that you successfully compromise, you are to open a "backdoor" shell requiring no authentication on a port of your choice that is greater than 35000.
 The test of a successfully compromised machine will be the ability to use either nc IPNUMBER PORT or telnet IPNUMBER PORT to get access to a bash shell on the machine.
 Alternatively, you may start a "reverse backdoor" going to port 49999 on machine 192.168.26.253; this reverse backdoor must try to connect at least once every five minutes, and provide a shell prompt to any ordinary "nc" in listening mode (i.e., this should be in the clear, and not using SSL.)

 SCOPE OF USE.
-In this exercise, strictly limit all attacks and attempts to gain information to the other sysadmin machines in room 016; the only ip numbers you should test are 192.168.26.[100-199] Any use of such techniques or any such use on any other Computer Science machines or those of any other system is strictly prohibited.
-Be careful and stay within our sandbox.
+In this exercise, strictly limit all attacks and attempts to gain information to the other sysadmin machines in room 016; the only ip numbers you should test are 192.168.26.[10-99] Any use of such techniques or any such use on any other Computer Science machines or those of any other system is strictly prohibited.

 NO ACTUAL DAMAGE.
 The goal of this exercise is to gain access; not to damage ANY portion of the target computer, including its filesystems or to cause ANY mischief whatsoever.
 DO NO DAMAGE.
 Just start up a backdoor shell or reverse shell.